Justin Houston: 2011

-2012 season
+2012

 On January 9, 2012, the Chiefs officially promoted Romeo Crennel to head coach.
 Houston entered training camp slated as a starting weakside linebacker.
 Head coach Romeo Crennel named Houston and Tamba Hali the starting outside linebackers to begin the season.
 They started alongside inside linebackers Derrick Johnson and Jovan Belcher.

 On September 23, 2012, Houston made four combined tackles, a season-high three sacks, deflected two passes, and earned the first safety of his career during a 27–24 comeback overtime victory at the New Orleans Saints in Week 3.
-Houston sacked Saints’ quarterback Drew Brees for a seven-yard loss in the endzone for a safety during the fourth quarter.
+Houston sacked Saints’ quarterback Drew Brees for a seven-yard loss in the end zone for a safety during the fourth quarter.
 The play was challenged by the Saints and was upheld as the Kansas City Chiefs came back from an 18-point deficit.
 On October 14, 2012, Houston recorded three combined tackles, deflected a pass, and made his first career interception as the Chiefs lost 38–10 at the Tampa Bay Buccaneers in Week 6.
 Houston intercepted a pass by Buccaneers’ quarterback Josh Freeman, that was intended for tight end Dallas Clark, and returned it for a 45-yard gain during the first quarter.
 In Week 17, he collected a season-high nine combined tackles in a 38–3 loss at the Denver Broncos.
 On December 31, 2012, the Kansas City Chiefs fired head coach Romeo Crennel after they finished the season with a 2–14 record.
-Houston started in all 16 games in 2012 and recorded 66 combined tackles (53 solo), ten sacks, six pass deflections, one forced fumble, one interception, and a safety.
+Houston started in all 16 games, recording 66 combined tackles (53 solo), ten sacks, six pass deflections, one forced fumble, one interception, and a safety.
 On January 22, 2013, it was announced that Houston was selected to play in the 2013 Pro Bowl as a late replacement for Von Miller who was unable to play due to an injury.
 This became Houston's first Pro Bowl selection of his career as he joined fellow linebackers Derrick Johnson and Tamba Hali.
 He was ranked 49th by his fellow players on the NFL Top 100 Players of 2013.